ProKoMoProject/A-hybrid-model-for-day-ahead-electricity-price-forecasting-combining-fundamental-and-stochastic-mod/README.md

 i) save all .gms files and the "Project_ProKoMo" file in the same folder

-ii) create a subfolder "data" and save there all .xlsx files
+ii) create a subfolder "data" and save there all .xlsx files.
+Note that gas prices are not provided (due to copyright issues) and have to be added in the data file "InputData_allyears.xlsx"

 iii) create a subfolder "results" to save the model output

-iv) open a .gms file for the respective year (e.g. "ProKoMo_rollingwindow_2016.gms" and run the model.
+iv) open a .gms file for the respective year (e.g. "ProKoMo_rollingwindow_2016.gms") and run the model.
 All settings are already prepared in the code.

 Step 4: Post-Processing